-Two over One Game Force
+Two Over One Game Force

-Two over One (2/1) is a new style of bidding (played all over the world, and now being taught to beginners as well).
+Two over One (2/1) is a new style of bidding (played all over the world, and now being taught to beginners too).
 It requires making a few changes to Standard.
-One area of the Standard system that lets players down is when opener bids 1 of a major (e.g. 1♥), and partner responds in their own suit at the two level, (e.g. 2♦, forcing) and opener makes a minimum rebid (e.g. 2♥ or 2NT).
+One area of the Standard system that lets players down is when opener bids one of a major (e.g. 1♥), and partner responds in their own suit at the two level, (e.g. 2♦, forcing) and opener makes a minimum rebid (e.g. 2♥ or 2NT).
 Is responder’s next bid passable, invitational or forcing?
 Who knows?

 1♥ p 2♦ p or 1♥ p 2♣ p

 2NT p 3♦ p ?
 2♥ p 3♥ p?

 Not many pairs have these bidding sequences worked out clearly, and it results in games being bid that should not have been, and vice versa, and slams being missed.

 The areas that change in 2/1 are when opener starts with 1♦, 1♥ or 1♠, and responder (if they are an unpassed hand) must go to the two level to show their own suit, because it is ranked below opener's.
 NB: 2/1 doesn't happen over 1♣ openings, because you can always find a one-over-one response. (e.g. 1♣ p 1♠)

 Medium: 11 - 12

 So instead of 1♥ p 2♦ being 10+ points (medium or better), in 2/1 it's 13+ (maximum).
 These responses are natural, showing four+ cards in the suit bid.
 And the response now forces to game, so that both opener and responder can relax and know they can bid slowly to game or slam.